fernandagil/ms4-plants-shop/README.md

     - https://theyardandgarden.com/
     - https://sproutingindoors.com/
 DISCLAIMER:
-Although deep research has been made to provide an accourate description and real useful information about the type of plants and how to take care of them, this could still not be 100% true in some cases.
+Although deep research has been made to provide an accurate description and real useful information about the type of plants and how to take care of them, this could still not be 100% true in some cases.

 ### 6.3 Media